KalaayPT/Profit-Taker-Guide/docs/advanced/welcome.md

 :::info Note:
 All the Videos in the Guide are paused by default, and you can click to play/pause them.
 All of the Videos are also muted by default so don't worry about sound.
 :::

+## Help Improve This Guide

+If you ever
+1. feel like anything in this guide unclear or misleading or
+2. you have trouble finding something and think it should be easier to find or
+3. you find information to be missing or hidden

+please contact us on [Discord](https://discord.gg/VfaD56Uj89) or at our email: [contact@profit-taker.com](mailto:contact@profit-taker.com) or open an issue on [GitHub](https://github.com/KalaayPT/Profit-Taker-Guide)